inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_full_ehr_suite_description_v201.md

 #### Startup and Client Registration
 1. Start a Da Vinci DTR Full EHR Test suite session choosing SMART Backend Services for the Client Security Type.
-1. Select the "Dinner Order Questionnaire Example Using SMART (Postman)" preset from the dropdown in the upper left.
+1. Select the "Dinner Order Questionnaire Example (Postman)" preset from the dropdown in the upper left.
 1. Select the Client Registration group from the list at the left, click "RUN TEST" in the upper right, and click "SUBMIT" in the input dialog that appears.
 A "User Action Required" wait dialog will appear.
 1. In another tab, start a SMART App Launch STU2.2 suite session.
-Select the Backend Services group, click "RUN TESTS", and provide the following inputs before clicking "SUBMIT:
+Select the Backend Services group, click "RUN TESTS", and provide the following inputs before clicking "SUBMIT":
    - **FHIR Endpoint**: the "FHIR Base URL" displayed in the wait dialog in the DTR tests.
    - **Scopes**: `system/*.rs`
    - **Client ID**: the "SMART Client Id" displayed in the wait dialog in the DTR tests.